-From first haircuts to first fancy updos, The Yellow Balloon specializes in all manners of kid grooming.
-And they do it with a keen eye for detail–the waiting area has toys, reading books, coloring books and fun rides; each styling station is outfitted with a TV; and little ones score a lollipop and a yellow balloon after hairstyling.
-Kiddo won’t want to leave.
+From first haircuts to first fancy updos, The Yellow Balloon serves all your pint-sized grooming needs.
+And they do it with a keen eye for detail: the waiting area has toys, books, coloring books, and fun rides; each styling station is outfitted with a TV; and customers leave double-fisting a lollipop and a yellow balloon after hairstyling.
+Your freshly-coiffed little one won’t want to leave.

-With its whimsical décor, including Ariel and all of her friends from A Little Mermaid, super speedster Lightening McQueen, Wonder Woman and more, Kids Paradise is exactly that…a kids paradise!
-Little ones will be fascinated with the ocean floor, complete with King Triton, personal stools, and tons of books and toys to play with during their visit.
+With its whimsical décor, including Ariel and all of her friends from A Little Mermaid, Lightning McQueen, Wonder Woman, and more, Kids Paradise sets the tone for a joyful haircut experience.
+Little ones will be fascinated with the “ocean floor,” complete with King Triton, personal stools, and tons of books and toys to play with during their visit.
 Bonus?
-The whole family can go so Mom, Dad, Junior and the Babe can all get their hair done together.
-Tip: Looking for cornrows, beads, braiding or other fancy stuff?
-Yvette (the owner) is the bomb.com.
+Adults and wee ones can all get their hair done together.
+Tip: Looking for cornrows, beads, braiding, or other fancy styling?
+Yvette (the owner) is a magic-maker.

 Bravado Hair Design Kid’s Salon

-Located just above the grown-ups salon, Bravado Kids caters completely to the younger set.
-While you’re getting gussied up, kiddo can get a cut, trim, or deep conditioning treatment–all while watching TV on a personal set, doing a puzzle or just chillaxing in a racecar seat.
+Located just above the grown-ups’ salon, Bravado Kids caters completely to the younger set.
+While you’re getting gussied up, kiddo can get a cut, trim, or deep conditioning treatment–all while watching TV on a personal screen, doing a puzzle, or burning rubber in a racecar seat.

-This hotspot doesn’t just cater to the over-35 NASCAR fanatic or Nationals loving grown-up; it takes rookies, too.
-It’s a sports-themed franchise with guy-smart stylists who will make your boy feel super-cool.
+This hotspot doesn’t just cater to the over-35 NASCAR fanatic or –loving grown-up; it takes rookies, too.
+Billed as a sports-themed franchise with “guy smart” stylists who will make your dude feel right at home.
 Got extra time?
-Take in a bit of the ‘Skins game after a quick trim.
-Time-crunched parents will be happy with speed-racer service.
-Tip: “Lil Jess” is amazing with both clippers and scissors if your little dude needs some clipping in the back, and shaping on top.
+Feel free to linger and watch some ESPN after a quick trim.
+Time-crunched parents will be happy with speedy service.
+Tip: “Lil’ Jess” is amazing with both clippers and scissors if your little dude needs some clipping in the back and shaping on top.